Training a Foundation Model for Materials on a Budget: Introduction

 Machine learned inter-atomic potentials (MLIPs) are rapidly improving in capability and scope, with foundation models trained on broad datasets of atomistic materials offering the promise of augmenting or replacing expensive \textit{ab initio} density functional theory (DFT) calculations \citep{batatia2023foundation}.
 While performance on community benchmarks such as Matbench-Discovery \citep{riebesell2025framework} is rising, the computational costs of both data generation and curation as well as the training of MLIP models on these datasets remain prohibitively expensive for many labs.

 We pursue an orthogonal goal to scaling: a lower computational cost recipe that preserves strong downstream accuracy.
-Concretely, we revisit a simplified E(3)-equivariant architecture based on NequIP \citep{batzner20223} with modern training practices: root-mean-square layer normalization for stability, dynamic batching to maximize GPU utilization, and optimizer choices inspired by ``speedrunning'' deep learning workflows \citep{modded_nanogpt_2024}.
-The resulting model, \model{}, has 700K parameters and can be trained in 500 GPU hours, while remaining competitive with larger and more costly to train models on Matbench-Discovery and other phonon prediction tasks.
+Concretely, we revisit a simplified E(3)-equivariant architecture based on NequIP \citep{batzner20223} with modern training practices: root-mean-square layer normalization for stability, \mit{latest custom CUDA kernels \citep{openequivariance}}, and optimizer choices inspired by ``speedrunning'' deep learning workflows \citep{modded_nanogpt_2024}.
+The resulting model, \model{}, has 700K parameters and can be trained in \mit{100} GPU hours, while remaining competitive with larger and more costly to train models on Matbench-Discovery and other phonon prediction tasks.

-Our contributions are threefold: (1) a simplified NequIP architecture featuring an equivariant layer-normalization and an efficient JAX implementation; (2) a budget-conscious training pipeline leveraging dynamic batching and the Muon optimizer \citep{jordan2024muon} which achieves fast convergence; and (3) evaluations on the Matbench-Discovery and MDR phonon \citep{loew2025universal} benchmarks.
-Compared to prior MPtrj-trained models \citep{chen2022universal,deng2023chgnet,batatia2023foundation,bochkarev2024graph,neumann2024orb,barroso2024open,fu2025learning,zhang2025graph,yan2025materials} , we rank \textit{third} on both benchmarks with one quarter the training cost of any other published training cost and a 10$\times$ faster inference speed than the current top ranking model.
+Our contributions are threefold: (1) a simplified NequIP architecture featuring an equivariant layer normalization and efficient JAX and PyTorch implementations; (2) a budget-conscious training pipeline leveraging the Muon optimizer \citep{jordan2024muon}, achieving fast convergence; and (3) evaluations on the Matbench-Discovery and MDR phonon \citep{loew2025universal} benchmarks.
+Compared to prior MPtrj-trained models \citep{chen2022universal,deng2023chgnet,batatia2023foundation,bochkarev2024graph,neumann2024orb,barroso2024open,fu2025learning,zhang2025graph,yan2025materials}, we rank \textit{third} (as of August 2025) on both benchmarks at 1/20 the training cost of any other published model and with 100$\times$ faster inference than the current top-ranking model.